Year 3

 English

-Spelling tests will be moved to Monday to give the weekend as additional time to practice.
+Spelling tests will be on a Monday to give the weekend as additional time to practice.

 Maths